clemensheithecker/nyc-bike-sharing/README.md

 This project was a collaboration with Thea A. Putnam as part of group work in a Databases & Big Data course.

+## Instructions

+1. Run `database-setup.py` to setup the database with the schema defined in `database-setup.sql`, read the datasets, perform basic cleaning, and insert the data into the MySQL database.

+    _NOTE: The database is overwritten every time the setup file runs.
+This is so changes can be made more conveninetly without manually deleting the database for every change in the setup.
+To prevent this, comment out `DROP DATABASE IF EXISTS nyc_bike_sharing;` in `database-setup.sql`._

+## Libraries Used

+This project uses several libraries to run:

+- [mysql.connector](https://dev.mysql.com/doc/connector-python/en/) to connect to the MySQL database server (localhost) in Python
+- [pandas](https://pandas.pydata.org/) for basic data cleaning and transformation in Python

 ## References

 We used data from the following sources: